 At time of writing, the below documents will be needed to obtain your visa (however, we do advise you confirm this with your nearest Embassy):

 1. A standard visa application form from the Embassy or Consulate where you will collect your visa

-2. 2 colour, passport sized photos, taken within 14 days (most Iranian Embassies require female travellers to have their hair covered under a scarf in these photos)
+2. 2 colour, passport sized photos, taken within 14 days (it is recommended for female travellers to cover their hair under a scarf)

-3. Payment for the visa (this will be dependent on nationality and will sometimes need to be made at a local nearby bank – check with your Embassy to confirm details)
+3. Payment for the visa (this will be dependent on your nationality and will sometimes need to be made at a local bank – check with the Embassy to confirm details)

 4. Passport with empty pages and at least 6 months validity

 5. Iran Authorization Number/Visa Grant Number

 6. Trip vouchers as well as proof of onward travel (flight tickets entering and leaving the country)